-Remote monitoring systems let you see what’s happening at a patient’s bedside without having to be in the room.
-These systems ― such as the Vital SyncTM monitoring and clinical decision support solution ― help you address the common concerns associated with patient monitoring.
-These issues include:
+Continuous patient monitoring systems let you see what’s happening at a patient’s bedside without having to be in the room.
+These systems ― such as the Vital SyncTM monitoring and clinical decision support solution ― help you address pressing healthcare challenges such as:

 - Using multiple bedside parameters to detect problems sooner